IslandSQL/IslandSQL/limitations.md

 Prohibiting keywords as identifiers in certain places could lead to parse errors for working SQL.
 Therefore, the production of a false parse tree due to the support of keywords as identifiers is considered acceptable.

-## Keyword `end` as Identifier at the end of a statement in a PL/SQL block
+## Keyword `end` as Identifier at the End of a Statement in a PL/SQL Block

 If you use the [scope lexer to hide out-of-scope tokens](https://github.com/IslandSQL/IslandSQL/blob/v0.13.0/src/main/java/ch/islandsql/grammar/IslandSqlDocument.java#L241-L251), you must not use the `end` keyword as an identifier to terminate a statement within a PL/SQL block.